doc4d/docs/docs/WritePro/user/user-new.md

 ### Multi-level lists

-Multi-level lists are based on [hierarchical paragraph style sheets](stylesheets.md#hierarchical-paragraph-style-sheets).
+Multi-level lists are based on [hierarchical list style sheets](stylesheets.md#hierarchical-list-style-sheets).
 Multi-level lists contain a root-level style sheet and one or more sub-level style sheet(s).
-Each level is attached to a hierarchical paragraph style sheet and represents a depth in the list (level 1, level 2, level 3, etc.).
+Each level is attached to a hierarchical list style sheet and represents a depth in the list (level 1, level 2, level 3, etc.).

 When a new sub-level is created, the level numbering restarts at 1.
 When you add or remove an element in your multi-level list, the numbers are automatically adjusted.

 ![](../../assets/en/WritePro/multilevel-lists.png)

-Multi-level lists are created by applying a hierarchical paragraph style sheet to a paragraph using [WP SET ATTRIBUTE](../commands/wp-set-attributes.md).
+Multi-level lists are created by applying a hierarchical list style sheet to a paragraph using [WP SET ATTRIBUTE](../commands/wp-set-attributes.md).

 Multi-level lists can be managed using: